grt-pretender/advent-of-code/README.md

-# Advent of code 2021
+# Advent of code 202
-Solutions to Advent of Code puzzles using Python, Racket, C#, C++
+Solutions to Advent of Code puzzles using Rust and Python